 Vineyards and winemaking are deeply rooted in a culture and heritage of French people.
 That is why France is the country widely recognized for its production and consumption of wine.
 French people love their wine and usually cannot refuse a glass or two during the dinner or even lunch 😉.
 Also, wine lovers from all over the world come here to taste this delicious liquor and to please their taste buds.

 There are a couple of regions in France that are famous for producing and selling wine.
-We can distinguish regions such as Alsace, Bordeaux, Burgundy, Champagne and Loire Valley, where you can find different types of wine, according to the specific region.
-But let me tell you something more about Loire Valley wine region.
+We can distinguish regions such as Alsace, Bordeaux, Burgundy, Champagne, and Loire Valley, where you can find different types of wine, according to the specific region.
+But let me tell you something more about the Loire Valley wine region.

 Loire Valley region